 Mutual fund managers and advisors have been recommending short duration mutual fund schemes to conservative investors looking to invest in debt mutual funds for a while now.

 According to the Sebi categorisation norms introduced in October 2017, short duration schemes or erstwhile short term funds are open-ended short-term debt schemes that invest in instruments with macaulay duration of between one and three years.
 This means investors can consider investing in these schemes with a horizon of a few years.

 If you are new to debt mutual fund schemes, here is why you should stick to short duration schemes at the current juncture.
 Debt mutual fund schemes, especially long-term debt schemes, are extremely sensitive to changes in the interest rate scenario.

 This is because of the inverse relationship between rates (bond yields) and bond prices.
 When rates go up, the prices of bonds fall.
 When prices of bonds fall, it drags the net asset value or NAV of debt mutual fund down.
 Long-term bonds are extremely sensitive to interest rates changes.
 So, debt mutual funds that invest in long-term bonds suffer the most when the central bank pause or start hiking interest rates.

 Therefore, most mutual fund advisors are recommending short duration debt mutual fund schemes to investors these days.
-They reason that even if the central bank goes slow on rate cuts, its impact would be less in short duration schemes.
+They reason that even if the central bank goes slow on rate cuts, its impact would be less on short duration schemes.

 So, if you are planning to invest for a few years, short duration schemes must be your choice.
-To make your selection process easier, ETMutualFunds.com has stitched together a list of short duration schemes.
+To make your selection process easier, ETMutualFunds.com has put together a list of short duration schemes.
 Here are our recommended short duration debt mutual funds: